anrysys/fullstack-firebase-auth/README.md

-# Fullstack on Next.js (frontend) and Fiber (backend) with Firebase Authentication and App Check
+# Fullstack on Next.js (frontend) / Fiber Go-lang (backend) with Firebase Authentication and App Check and ReCaptcha v3

 `Next Firebase Authentication` is a project that demonstrates how to implement user authentication in a Next.js application using `Firebase Authentication`.
 It provides a complete user authentication flow, including user `registration`, `login`, `password reset`, and `user account deletion`.